 Common Minke Whale

 This grayish purple, and black whale is the second smallest whale in the world, about 7-8 m in length.
 You can find it in the waters surrounding the coasts of South Korea.
 The common Minke whale is the primary source of whale meat in meat markets, and its population has diminished due to illegal hunting for meat.

 They generally eat small fish, eels, and other water animals.
 However, Killer whales are known to prey on Minke whales.
 Their lifespan is 40-50 years, and they are generally in small family groups of two-three.

-The wild boars are pest animals and you can see them lurking in South Korea’s topography.
-Wild boars find their food in the wooded areas they inhabit and from streams of water, like bird eggs, rodents, mushrooms, fishes, etc.
+Wild boars are pest animals, and you can see them lurking in South Korea’s topography.
+Wild boars find their food in the wooded areas they inhabit and from streams of water, like bird eggs, rodents, mushrooms, fish, etc.